 Where do groups meet?

-In non-COVID times, groups meet in homes.
+CGs meet in homes across the Diablo Valley.
 Some pick the same home to meet in every time, while others rotate from house to house.
-During COVID, most groups have chosen to zoom or social distance in someone’s yard or screened-in porch.

 How significant is the commitment level?